We continue our series on critical but widely misunderstood concepts in venture capital (if you missed the post on product/market fit, it’s here).

 No doubt competitor AOL was not happy about such tactics, but it worked.
 Hotmail, which was spelled HoTMaiL to showcase its HTML roots, was the cool kid in town.

 Having users advertise your product to their networks several times a day is a clever virality ploy.
+In fact, this tactic became the posterchild of “viral marketing”, a terminology made famous by the VC Firm DFJ (Tim Draper widely credits himself with the Hotmail viral marketing idea.)

 However, did Hotmail benefit from network effects?
 Not really: it was still possible to use different services, even other webmails, and interact with Hotmail users.
 RocketMail, which later became Yahoo!
 Mail, is a prime example.